Parent Letter: Explanation of Accountability Summary

 - Closing the Gaps – In this domain, student performance is disaggregated by various groups of students.

-In 2019, school districts and campuses receive a letter rating of A-F for their overall accountability rating.
+School districts and campuses receive a letter rating of A-F for their overall accountability rating.
 To calculate the overall rating for a district/campus, 70% is derived from either the Student Achievement or School Progress domain score; the state uses the higher of the two domain scores.
 The remaining 30% of the overall rating consists of the Closing the Gaps domain score.
-In Coppell ISD, the district received an overall score of “A.”
+In 2018 and 2019 Coppell ISD received an overall score of “A." In 2020, all districts and campuses received a Not Rated: Declared State of Disaster label overall and in each domain.
+In 2021, all districts and campuses received a Not Rated: Declared State of Disaster label overall.
+Component raw scores are displayed on accountability summary reports but neither raw nor scaled scores are calculated for the Student Achievement and Closing the Gaps Domains for 2021.
+In addition, due to waivers granted by the U.S. Department of Education for the 2019-2020 school year, Texas did not have the data necessary (i.e., the prior year STAAR scaled score) to calculate the School Progress.
+In 2022, Coppell ISD received an overall score of "A."

 In addition to the three domains, the state has devised a system to honor outstanding academic achievement for districts and campuses achieving an overall rating of A-D. There are seven possible Distinction Designations, and the number available to campuses differs based upon the assessments given at that campus level.
-The Distinction Designations are:
+Distinction designations were not awarded in 2020 and 2021; however, the Distinction Designations are:

 - Academic Achievement in Reading/English Language Arts